Table of Contents[Hide][Show]

 Before You Go: Great Wolf Lodge in Gurnee IL Review with Tips

 Just a few weeks after it opened, I checked out Gurnee’s Great Wolf Lodge with my 6-year-old, 9-year-old, my husband and my parents.
 Gotta see if this place is good for everyone, right?
-We’re waterpark aficionados, thinking nothing of the 3-hour drive to the Dells because we have a Kalahari craving.
-So we were so relieved when Great Wolf Lodge in Gurnee, which is just an hour outside of Chicago, is everything we need in a waterpark and more.
+We’re waterpark resort aficionados, thinking nothing of the 3-hour drive to the Wisconsin Dells because we have a Kalahari craving.
+So we were so relieved when Great Wolf Lodge Gurnee opened just an hour outside of Chicago.
+It offers everything we need — an 80,000-square-foot waterpark and more.

-In the middle of the waterpark, there are a handful of medium-size slides with plenty of water features including that one that adults dread (and I think kids do too?): the gigantic bucket of water that will randomly spill on your head at any moment.
-If the center of the waterpark and all those slides look familiar to anyone who has ever been to the Dells, you’re not going crazy.
-It was actually made by the same people who made all those fancy waterparks (so no need to go there).
+In the middle of the indoor waterpark, there are a handful of medium-size slides with plenty of water features including that one that adults dread (and I think kids do too?): the gigantic bucket of water that will randomly spill on your head at any moment.
+If the center of the waterpark and all those slides look familiar to anyone who has ever been to the Wisconsin Dells water parks, you’re not going crazy.
+It was actually made by the same people who made all those fancy Dells waterparks (so no need to go there).

-They also have a family version of this, where up to five people can sit on a tube.
+There also is a family version of this.
+Up to five people can sit on a tube.
 We did this one about 10 times.
 There are other slides for the older set that aren’t as scary, and these kept my tweens occupied for a full day.
 Another fun area was the wave pool, which we all loved.

 If you don’t purchase the Paw Pass or the Wolf Pass, you’re going to miss out on many of the best activities that Great Wolf Lodge offers.
-For about $50 (the Wolf Pass), you’ll get access to the ropes course, miniature golf, mini-bowling, a $20 voucher for the arcades, rock climbing, a Harry Potter-like game and mining for jewels.
+For about $50 (the Wolf Pass), you’ll get access to the ropes course, mini golf course, mini-bowling, a $20 voucher for the arcades game room, rock climbing, a Harry Potter-like game and mining for jewels.
 The Paw Pass is slightly less expensive, and gives you a little less access.
 If you decide to do each activity individually, it’s ridiculously expensive, but the packages are totally worth it.

 My older daughter did the ropes course nine times, and even my parents tried it once.
 It was a little tricky for my 6-year-old, but she made it.
 For her, the best land-activity was MagiQuest, which was essentially a scavenger hunt throughout Great Wolf Lodge, complete with wands and a little magic, Harry Potter-style.
 The 24-hour arcade is always a draw, and we loved the mini-bowling alley.